tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/Supplemental/StudentGuide.md

 <details>
 <summary>Step Four: Visualizing the Indicators</summary><br>

 Finally, the entry/exit points can be visualized using the code below.
 You'll notice there are many more entry/exit points than with the DMAC.
-This is because the exponentially weighted moving averages cause the price action to move faster:
+This is because (in this case) the exponentially weighted moving averages uses shorter windows (1 and 10 days, versus 50 and 100), which causes the signals to respond to recent price action faster:
 ```python
 # Visualize exit position relative to close price
 exit = signals_df[signals_df['Entry/Exit'] == -1.0]['Close'].hvplot.scatter(